The event-system is used by the Graph to inform the user about changes to the

 In order to receive events a class needs to extend GraphEventSubscriber

-and override the notifyGraphEvent()
+and override the notifyGraphEvent() method.

 Three convenience classes already exist, that do this and simplify